devchhabada55/Interactive-Background-Remover/README.md

 1. **Load Image**: Input a public image URL into the frontend form to load the image.
 2. **Draw Bounding Box**: Use the frontend canvas to draw a bounding box around the area of the image that should remain.
 3. **Background Removal**: Once the bounding box is drawn, the backend processes the image, removes the background using the rembg AI model, and generates a transparent background.
-4. **Object Detection** (coming soon): The system will use Google Vision API to detect objects within the bounding box, enhancing background removal accuracy.
+4. **Object Detection**: The system will use Google Vision API to detect objects within the bounding box, enhancing background removal accuracy.
 5. **Download Processed Image**: The processed image with the removed background is returned, and the user can download the result.

 ### Example Request